72h Cabin / JeanArch

 -

-Lead ArchitectsJeanna Berger
+- Lead Architects:Jeanna Berger

-From the architect.
+Text description provided by the architects.
 These tiny buildings are created specifically for the environment that they are in.
 Every design decision has been made to either enhance the experience of the surroundings or shield from it.
 The purpose of the cabins is to let the people staying in them come close to nature but in a comfortable way.

 All cabins are completely off the grid and located on a private island.
 Simplicity was a necessity – from a construction point of view but also to keep the balance between building and nature.